seborama/govcr/README.md

 ## Cassette encryption

-Cassettes can be encrypted with the Go-supported AES-CGM cipher.
+Cassettes can be encrypted with the Go-supported AES-GCM cipher.

 You will need to provide a secret key of either 16 or 32 bytes to a "`Crypter`" that will take care of encrypting and decrypting the cassette contents transparently.

 The "nonce" is stored with the cassette, in its header.
 The default strategy to generate a nonce is a 12-byte random generator.
+This is only safe if the same key is reused at most 2³² times (which for a **govcr** cassette feels somewhat infinite).

 It is possible to provide a custom nonce generator, albeit currently this is somewhat limited because the current nonce is not provided.
 This can make it difficult to implement a counter, for example.